The sixth annual National Safety Stand-Down to prevent falls in construction will be held May 6-10, 2019.

 Fall Prevention is more than just a buzzword in the construction industry today.
 Preventing falls is critical in providing a safe work environment.
 When working from heights, it is important to know the basics of fall prevention to avoid danger to yourself and to your co-workers.
 Total Safety Consulting is hard at work to ensure that falls are avoided on site and reduce the overall number of worker injury.

-Throughout the next few months, we will be hosting Toolbox Talks, part of the overall initiative of the National Safety Stand-Down program.
-The National Safety Stand-Down is an OSHA event where employers talk directly to their workers about safety.
-This event is designed with fall prevention in mind, with toolbox talks serving as the method of delivering this information to workers.
+Throughout the nationally recognized week dedicated to fall prevention, we will be on sites giving safety presentations, part of the overall initiative of the National Safety Stand-Down program.
+The National Safety Stand-Down is an OSHA recognized week where employers talk directly to their workers about safety.
+Our event is designed to stress the importance of fall protection, and how safety has provided an overall benefit to construction across New York and New Jersey.
 These talks are to reinforce the idea of fall prevention on site, keeping workers safe from potential injury as well as inform workers how important a seemingly simple topic is.

 For more information on fall prevention and more tips to provide for a better, safer job site environment, contact TSC today.